metocean/wxtiles/README.md

 WXTiles Javascript API.

-A newer API is available that works with leaflet:
+We have released a newer API that works with leaflet:
 [metocean/wxserver-api](https://github.com/metocean/wxserver-api)